-Forestlands provide many benefits to Central Vermont residents.
-The timber industry contributes greatly to our economy, providing many jobs and important wood and paper products.
+Forests provide many benefits to Central Vermont residents.
+The timber industry contributes to the economy, providing jobs and important wood and paper products.
 Forests contain habitat essential to a variety of wildlife species and help protect and replenish surface and groundwater supplies.
-They also perform an important atmospheric cleansing function protecting the quality of the air we breathe.
-Many recreational pursuits are dependent on, or enhanced by, forestland, as is the aesthetic quality of the Region.
+They also perform an important atmospheric cleansing function, protecting the quality of the air we breathe.
+Many recreational pursuits are dependent on, or enhanced by, forests, as is the aesthetic quality of the Region.
+Additionally outdoor recreation and tourism are major contributors the Vermont economy.